-By going paperless, they were able to speed up inspections and make them more accurate.
-With checkboxes and drop-down lists an inspector can move quickly through an inspection.
+By going paperless and investing in new technologies, they were able to speed up inspections in real time and make them more accurate.
+With checkboxes and drop-down lists, an inspector can move quickly through an inspection.
 Pictures can be inserted as necessary along with electronic signatures.
 An iPhone takes up a lot less space than a big clipboard filled with blank forms.

 The problem wasn’t their program, it was paper.
-Today, Triumvirate is able to do fuller site audits and perform site assessments with mobile apps.
+Today with the help of going paperless, Triumvirate has been able to improve data analytics by delivering fuller site audits and performing site assessments with mobile apps.
 They’ve set up over 200 employees with GoCanvas.
 More than faster audits and easier organization, Jeff Fontas at Triumvirate explains,

 “Through GoCanvas, we now have a direct way of submitting and retrieving our data, parsing it, and acting on it when it provides us with new opportunities.
 We didn’t have that before; we were missing the narrative our forms were presenting us.
 Today we use that narrative to guide our operation.”

-Today, Sonoma Valley Pool & Spa’s paperless reputation has grown to the point of having a waiting list!
+Today, Sonoma Valley Pool & Spa’s paperless reputation has grown to the point of having a waiting list of eager customers!
 “We’re not even in the Yellow Pages anymore.”
 Saul said, “It’s just our reputation and our website.”

 With carbon copy triplicates, every copy became “more difficult to read and easy to lose” Gabriel Martinez, the owner of Fulmax said.
 This meant that customers would struggle to understand their reports.
 Worse, paper forms were slow, causing billing to take longer.

-Fulmax ditched paper for mobile apps in January of 2013.
+Fulmax ditched paper for mobile apps in January of 2013 to become more user-friendly and customer-centric.
 Today, their field workers get pre-populated work orders on their smartphones and tablets.
 No longer do they have to drive between the office and clients’ locations.
-His workers can do more jobs in a day and the billing office sends out paperless invoices more quickly, no longer having to transcribe forms into their database.
+His workers can do more jobs in a day and focus on the customers, while the billing office sends out paperless invoices more quickly, no longer having to transcribe forms into their database.

 Like Sonoma Valley Pool and Spa, Fulmax finds being paperless a major differentiator.
 “We’re different here” Gabriel notes, “nobody else uses these systems.”
-Clients notice immediately the difference.
+We’ve been able to enhance customer needs, clients notice the difference immediately.
 No longer do they have to squint at pink or yellow forms.
 They receive clear and concise reports immediately in their inbox.
 In the end, everyone benefits!

 R&R Electric Inc. is a small electrical company in Florida.
-They have provide commercial, and residential services for 25 years and are committed to providing great service at affordable prices.
+They have provided commercial, and residential services for 25 years and are committed to providing great services at affordable prices.

-Immediately R&R Electric Inc. saw benefits in moving to paperless solutions.
+R&R Electric Inc. saw the benefits of digital transformation initiatives and transitioning to paperless solutions.
 Their technicians began filling out work and service orders on iPads.
 Instead of days or weeks before forms returned, all of their forms were made available immediately in the cloud.
 They can now email customers work orders right after the work is finished.